 While it is possible to use nutritional supplements to increase intake of these compounds, there is increasing evidence to show that they work much better when consumed within the foods where they occur naturally.
 The human metabolism is a hugely complicated system and it is not fully understood how the effects of different nutrients interact.

 We have developed a proprietary technology for massively enhancing the production of beneficial phytonutrients in plants.
-Tomato fruit expressing NPS genes (derived from two other plant species – arabadopsis and antirrhinum) are a beautiful deep purple colour.
-These tomatoes contain high levels of the polyphenols associated with consumption of blueberries, blackcurrants acai, and pomegranate.
+Tomato fruit expressing two genes derived from another plant species, antirrhinum (the edible snapdragon flower), are a beautiful deep purple colour.
+These tomatoes contain high levels of anthocyanins, the healthy polyphenols associated with consumption of blueberries, blackcurrants acai, and pomegranate.

 A paper published in Nature Biotechnology in 2008 showed that consumption of NPS purple tomatoes extends the lifespan of cancer-prone mice by 30%.